spectrocloud/librarium/docs/docs-content/clusters/public-cloud/cox-edge/create-cox-cluster.md

 - A Cox Edge account registered in Palette.
 Check out the [Register and Manage Cox Edge Accounts](/clusters/public-cloud/cox-edge/add-cox-edge-accounts) guide to learn how to register a Cox Edge account in Palette.

 - A cluster profile for Cox Edge clusters.
-If you need guidance creating a cluster profile, check out the [Creating Cluster Profiles](/cluster-profiles/task-define-profile) guide.
+If you need guidance creating a cluster profile, check out [Cluster Profiles](../../../profiles/cluster-profiles/cluster-profiles.md).

 ## Create a Cluster